huakim/pag/README.md

 - Add version output.
 - Add copy&credits output.
-- Add the other commands help and examples.
 - Add the --help for all commands & cite that in the help output.

 -->